martinsbalodis/web-scraper-chrome-extension/docs/Installation.md

 You can install the extension from [Chrome store] [1].
 After installing it you should restart chrome to make sure the extension is fully loaded.
-If you don't want to restart Chrome then the extension then use it only in tabs that are created after installing it.
+If you don't want to restart Chrome then use the extension only in tabs that are created after installing it.

 ## Requirements